Takakiriy/typrm/README.md

 typrm command:

     $ typrm ls
-    .../text.yaml:2: Example: ls -a sub_folder
+    .../text.txt:2: Example: ls -a sub_folder
-    .../text.yaml:1: Shows all files:  #keyword: ls
+    .../text.txt:1: Shows all files:  #keyword: ls

 In the above case, `ls` on the line with the `#keyword:` tag is preferentially found (displayed below).
-You can also find keywords that are not tagged with `#keyword:`.

 If you have `#keyword: git clone` and `#keyword: git status`, when you search for `git`, `git clone` is displayed first.
 `git status` is displayed second because of the more difference in the number of characters.
 Snippets are only displayed for the keywords that have the first priority.
-You can see the snippet of `git status` by searching for `git status`.
+If you want to see the snippet of `git status`, search for` git status`.

+Snippets for keywords hit by the `#glossary:` tag are also displayed.

 If 10 or more searches are hit, only the 10 priority items will be displayed.
 This number can be changed with TYPRM_FOUND_COUNT_MAX environment variable